public abstract class IPAddressSeqRange extends Object implements IPAddressRange

 ranges - public boolean overlaps(IPAddress other)

-IPAddressRangecontains in interface IPAddressRangepublic boolean contains(IPAddressSeqRange other)
+IPAddressAggregationcontains in interface IPAddressAggregation<IPAddress,IPAddressSeqRange>public boolean contains(IPAddressSeqRange other)

-IPAddressRangecontains in interface IPAddressRangepublic BigInteger enumerate(IPAddress other)
+IPAddressAggregationcontains in interface IPAddressAggregation<IPAddress,IPAddressSeqRange>public BigInteger enumerate(IPAddress other)

 The method does not return null if this range does not contain the address.
 You can call contains(IPAddress) or you can compare with getCount() to check for containment.